 Cannes shore excursion

-includes a driver and private vehicle.
+includes a driver-guide and private vehicle.
 When you meet your driver

 you talk about the places you would like to visit and they suggest stops accordingly.
 Below you can review some of our top suggested itineraries.
 With 8-hours you can typically visit three or four towns, depending on distance and how much time you want for lunch.